Campus Home | Site Map | District Home | Translate

 Are you interested in pursuing a U.S. Military Academy Appointment?
 American Legion Boys State or American Legion Girls States are highly recommended programs.
 Click here for more information on Boys State.
 Click here for more information on Girls State.

-The ASVAB test will take place at MHS in the fall 2017.
+The ASVAB test will take place at MHS on November 15th.
 This test is available for 10th-12th grade students.
-Registration for the Spring semester will be available after Spring Break.
+Registration is open and will end on November 1st.
+Please check the CCC Calendar for the registration link.

 Click here to learn more about the ASVAB test.